Celebrating the 45th Prometheus Awards: A heartfelt family tribute to the late great Michael Flynn, three-time Best Novel winner

 Continue reading The Best Novel finalists range from exciting visions of humanity’s challenging possible futures in space to cautionary dystopian tales on Earth

-Best Novel finalist review: Michael Flynn’s In the Belly of the Whale offers sobering drama about challenging and un-libertarian aspects of multi-generation colony-ship voyages
+Best Novel finalist review: Michael Flynn’s In the Belly of the Whale offers sobering drama about un-libertarian aspects of multi-generation colony-ship voyages

 By Michael Grossberg